rickyHong/Vocab-Expansion-LLAMA-Wiki/llama.cpp-Deployment.md

 ```
 -c controls the length of context, larger values allow for longer dialogue history to be referenced
--ins activates the conversation mode for the ChatGPT class
+-ins activates the instruction mode (similar to ChatGPT)
+-f load prompt template, please use prompts/alpaca.txt for alpaca models
 -n controls the maximum length of generated responses
 -b batch size
 -t number of threads